Hoembi/ASR-Analysis/README.md

-This repository contains scripts regularly used for ancestral sequence ressurection.
+This repository contains scripts regularly used for ancestral sequence resurrection.

 PAML-DATA:
 the script 'asr-pipeline_paml.py' can be used to process data calculated with PAML's codeml(1).